 There are two basic types of factoring: recourse and non-recourse.
 Recourse factoring is kind of like a loan in that if your customer doesn’t pay the invoice, you owe the money on that invoice back to the factor.

 With non-recourse factoring, the factoring company evaluates the credit risk of your customer and agrees to take the loss if the customer can’t pay because the broker went bankrupt.

 Most non-recourse factoring contracts have a clause that says you are responsible when the customer refuses to pay an invoice because of a “dispute of any kind, regardless of validity.”
 When a customer says your delivery was late and is only going to pay 50% of the invoice, or holds up payment because there’s a document missing, these are not credit-related issues.
 The factor is probably going to ask you for its money back.

 Let’s talk about what non-recourse factoring does cover.

-  If, during a collection call, your customer says something like, “We simply do not have the money to pay these invoices right now,” you’re protected.
 If your customer’s business fails or files for Chapter 11 bankruptcy protection, the factor will be the one standing in line at the bankruptcy hearing, hoping to get paid.
 After all, it bought the invoice based on the creditworthiness of your customer.